 Our journey through South America was pretty amazing.
-We moved quickly compared to many travellers as we knew there was a lot to fit in, but the pace was by no means uncomfortable.
+We moved quickly compared to many travellers as we knew there was a lot to fit in within our South America Itinerary, but the pace was by no means uncomfortable and we enjoyed every second!

 In total we were able to spend time in 6 incredible countries – from just a couple of days in the Chilean desert to over 3 weeks exploring Peru.